husonlab/splitstree6/doc/user-manual.md

 rooting*.
 The latter requires that some taxa have been selected; these are treated as the outgroup.

-In addition, there are buttons for rotating, flipping and zooming.
+In addition, there are buttons for rotating, flipping, zooming and for setting the *scale ratio* to a specific value to ensure that different networks are drawn to the same scale.
 The rotate buttons act differently depending on whether edges in the network are selected or not.
 If no edges or nodes are selected, then the entire network is rotated.
 If one or more edges are selected then only the edges (corresponding to one or more splits) are rotated.

 The side panel contains items for styling the taxon labels and for adding marks to the taxa.
 The line width can be set here.
 In addition,